samrocketman/docker-openvpn/README.md

 Not really requirements:

-- docker: you don't need to use the Dockerfile to manage VPN.
-You can use this repository to generate your configuration and use it elsewhere without Docker.
+- docker: you don't need to use the Dockerfile to manage OpenVPN.
+You can use this repository to generate your OpenVPN server and client configurations.
+  Then, use it elsewhere without Docker.

 Router port forwarding: on your raspberry pi the openvpn server will listen on port 1194/TCP.
 If possible, I suggest port forwarding 1194 -> 443.
 By hosting